Skip navigation

 Are there opportunities to intern while at the Hopkins-Nanjing Center?

 Some students intern during their second semester at the Hopkins-Nanjing Center or during winter and summer breaks.
 The career services office can provide guidance for pursuing internships that comply with visa regulations.
+Summer internship funding is also available for students who participate in an unpaid internship.

 Do I have to live at the Hopkins-Nanjing Center?
 With a roommate?